Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/README.rst

    To find out the kernel function name, you'll need to find the system binary associated with the kernel that exhibited the symptom.
-This is the file 'linux/vmlinux'.
+This is the file 'linaos/vmlinaos'.
 To extract the namelist and match it against the EIP from the kernel crash, do::

-     nm vmlinux | sort | less
+     nm vmlinaos | sort | less

    This will give you a list of kernel addresses sorted in ascending order, from which it is simple to find the function that contains the